Skip to main content

 Updated over a week ago

 Toddle offers an intuitive and flexible workflow for schools to create their timetables.
-As a school administrator, you can design timetables that cater to the unique needs of each curriculum by setting up custom bell schedules and routines.
+As a school administrator, you can design timetables that cater to the unique needs of each curriculum/school by setting up custom bell schedules and routines.
 If you already have timetables created elsewhere, you can seamlessly import them into Toddle using spreadsheet or aSc timetable formats.
 Read this article to learn more about configuring timetables on Toddle.

 This article will guide you through: